material-components/material-components-ios/contributing/checklist.md

 Comments are useful when used properly.
 In addition, they are necessary for the system of documentation generation used in MDC.

 1. Carefully review all comments for necessity and brevity.
-1. Make sure all classes have comments that comply with //TODO:
+1. Make sure all classes have complete header comments that comply with [HeaderDoc](https://developer.apple.com/legacy/library/documentation/DeveloperTools/Conceptual/HeaderDoc/tags/tags.html) for [Jazzy](https://github.com/realm/jazzy) parsing.
 1. Enter YES or NO

 ### Material Design Guidelines Review